-(By the way, on a more serious note, highway abduction of tourists travelling between Thailand and Cambodia is a crime that is still unheard of up to the present year, 2016.)
+(By the way, on a more serious note, highway abduction of tourists travelling between Thailand and Cambodia is a crime that is still unheard of up to now.
+Nothing like this has happened yet.)

 Be aware: When the minivan reaches the Cambodian border at Aranyaprathet, it will not stop and end its journey at the spot where the Thailand Immigration Passport Checkpoint is located, as you may expect.